bioidiap/bob.pipelines/doc/sample.rst

 .. note::

    Actually, :any:`SampleWrapper` always returns :any:`DelayedSample`'s.
-This becomes useful when the data in returned samples are not used which we will see that happen in :ref:`bob.pipelines.checkpoint`.
+This becomes useful when the data returned is not used.
+We will see that happening in :ref:`bob.pipelines.checkpoint`.

 Sample Set
 ----------